cisagov/ScubaGear/baselines/aad.md

 4. Validate that between two to eight users are listed.

-5. If you have AAD PIM, count the number of users in both the **Eligible assignments** and **Active assignments** tabs.
+5. If you have Azure AD PIM, count the number of users in both the **Eligible assignments** and **Active assignments** tabs.
 There should be a total of two to eight users across both tabs (not individually).
 Do not count the same username twice.
 If any groups are listed, count the number of users who are members of the group and include it in the total count.

 #### MS.AAD.7.2v1 instructions: